erikjoh/strongbox/SRS.md

 ## 2 Product perspective

-The repository mapping argument resolver is used by functions within the carlspring/strongbox/controllers/TrashController.java to ensure the validity of repositories.
+The new repository mapping argument resolver is used by functions within the carlspring/strongbox/controllers/TrashController to ensure the validity of repositories.
+The use of the argument resolver could be expanded as the operation is done in other parts of the project.

 ## 3 Product functions